OkanSen/unit_testing_responsive_webpage/README.md

 In order to create a successful project for testing, you should first download JUnit, Selenium for Java and chromedriver.
 The versions used in the project are as below;

-These two are accessible on the Github page of JUnit
+The first two are accessible on the Github page of JUnit, the others can be accessed from their download pages:
 - JUnit-4.13.2.jar
 - hamcrest-core-1.3.jar